jupiter0fire/OoTMMR_tracker_pack/README.md

 Big thanks to [Hamsda](https://github.com/Hamsda/EmoTrackerPacks) and Pink Switch who let me use their OOTR/MMR tracker packs as the base for this tracker pack.

 Thanks to [ThatsGottaBeKane](https://github.com/ThatsGottaBeKane) for help with locations and the item grid.

+Thanks to BusinessAlex for providing us with pictures for items that weren't included in the base tracker packs.